SigiMcArcel/macchina-imaginis-framework/README.md

 ## drivers -> midriver
 Contains the low level acces to the Raspberry PI Interfaces and GPIO.
-Used by miio
+Used by mimodules
-## io modules /io manager -> miio
+## io modules  -> mimodules
-Contains the abstraction of the hardware interfaces and managing of the processimage the io modules and io module calls.
+Contains the abstraction of the hardware interfaces and managing of the mimodules
 ## sound -> misound
 Contains classes for playing sounds
 ## timers,thread handling -> miutils